NEWS: Singapore Government partners with Mastercard to deliver direct payment of public transport rides

 LTA’s partnership with Mastercard goes towards furthering Smart Mobility efforts, one of the key pillars of Singapore’s Smart Nation vision.
 It is another step forward in the journey to tap on digital payment technology to enhance commuters’ mobility experience.
 For LTA, it follows an earlier initiative to enable Account-Based payment of ERP charges, where motorists are able to pay for their ERP charges using their credit/debit cards or via their bank account without a need for a physical stored-value card.

-Metis builds capacity for professionals in the following areas:
+Metis builds capacity for professionals to:

 - understanding complex infrastructure finance arrangements